nfogh/vscode-private-extension-manager/extension/README.md

 all of them.

-**Note:** if the `query` option is omitted, the query text will be a single asterisk.
+**Note:** if the `query` option is omitted, the query text will be a single asterisk for NPM servers.
 Some registry servers such as Verdaccio do not respond to this with all available packages, so you may need to set `query` to get any results at all.

 ### User Configuration